Public-Health-Bioinformatics/kipper/README.md

 Kipper works off of a [data store name].md metadata file, and one or more [data store name]_[volume id] files.
 Consequently any Kipper command begins with

-	kipper.py [data store file]
+	kipper.py [data store name]

 Alone, this will list the available versions found within a Kipper data store.

-By default, all outputs go to stdout (screen) and affect no change in Kipper data store files unless the output '-o' parameter is given with a data store file as the output target.
+By default, all output goes to stdout (screen), and no changes to Kipper data store files are made.
 Thus by default one sees what would happen if an action were taken, but must take an additional step to affect the data store.
 The exception to this is with the -M regenerate metadata command described below.

+To export a version of a kipper data store, pipe the extract output to a file via '> [file name]' or use the '-o' [file name] parameter.

+To import a new version of a fasta database into a Kipper data store, provide the '-o' parameter with the full data store file name.

-If you include a period in the "-o ." parameter, rather than a file name, this simply allows Kipper to select the default output file name as appropriate, namely:
+If the "-o" parameter includes a period (e.g. "-o.") rather than a file name, this simply allows Kipper to select the default output file name as appropriate, namely:

-**"-o ." is a special parameter that leads to:**
-   **an update of the .kipper data store for --import or --revert actions** **a save of output to file specified in the data store's .md metadata file for -e --extract action**
+   **For --import or --revert actions: an update of the Kipper data store ** **For -e --extract action: a save of output to the version file specified in the [data store name].md metadata file.**

-As well, when -o parameter is a path, and not a specific filename, then kipper.py looks up what the appropriate output file name is according to the metadata file.
+As well, when -o parameter is a path, and not a specific filename, then Kipper saves the appropriate output file name into the given folder.
+This is convenient for extracting versions into separate folders.

 List versions of dbFile key/value pairs (by date/time): -l --list (optional)